LoTekk-bin/VDCon/README.md

 <img width="634" height="979" alt="image" src="https://github.com/user-attachments/assets/5fc28d8f-a6fa-4017-b3dc-24f7318250be" />

+The controller displays the output from the virtual gamepad, which is currently still a 1:1 representation because the profile system is not yet integrated.

 ![VDCon-Con](https://github.com/user-attachments/assets/7ef0b9a1-4849-4a6c-8d59-9cae6ece5a30)

 Only some parts of the UI are currently usable and will be made functional in future updates.